healthcare sector

 3. “Processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices […].”

-It‘s stated under the GDPR that Healthcare sector should have a Data Protection Officer (DPO), since sensitive data being processed on a large scale.
+According to the Data Protection Act, the GDPR that Healthcare sector should have a Data Protection Officer (DPO) to achieve GDPR compliance, since sensitive data being processed on a large scale.
 Carrying out a Data Protection Impact Assessment (DPIA) helps to evaluate the origin, nature, particularity, and severity of a risk to the rights and freedoms of individuals that processing operations are likely to result.

-In the case of a data breach, fines can reach up to 20 mln € or 4% of the global annual turnover, whichever amount is higher.
+In the case of a data breach that could expose patient information, fines can reach up to 20 mln € or 4% of the global annual turnover, whichever amount is higher.
+These fines are imposed by the Information Commissioner’s Office under the GDPR.
 The most recent breach in the Healthcare sector happened in Portuguese Hospital.
 The fine of 400 000€ was initially imposed for accessing patient data through false profiles.
 Read more about GDPR fines.

 EU Member states may lay down the rules on whether and to what extent administrative fines may be imposed on public authorities and bodies established in that Member State.